2008 Palauan general election: Campaign

 All four presidential candidates and their running mates held rallies throughout Palau.
 Campaigning also took place in overseas Palauan communities in the mainland United States, Hawaii, Guam and the Northern Mariana Islands.

 A total of 43 candidates ran for the thirteen seats in the Senate, while 44 candidates contested the sixteen seats in the House of Delegates.
 A record ten women were competing for seats in the Senate and House of Delegates, with seven women running for the at large Senate race.

 Results

 President

 Elias Chin and Johnson Toribiong were the top two vote-getters in the primary elections.
 Chin and Toribiong then faced each other in the general election.
 In early, preliminary results Toribiong held a 130-vote lead over Chin, with 1,629 votes to Chin's 1,499.
 Toribiong and his running mate, Kerai Mariur, were declared the winner of the election on 7 November.
 It was reported that Toribiong had received a concession phone call from Vice-President Chin.

 Senate

-Surangel Whipps, Jr. has made history by becoming the first Senator to win by write-in and he also led all Senators with highest percentage (65.2%) of votes since his father achieved 73.5%.
+Surangel Whipps, Jr. made history by becoming the first Senator to win by write-in.
+He also received the highest percentage (65%) of votes of any senatorial candidate since his father achieved 73.5% of the vote.